 John and Margaret (J&M) did not own their own farm, by the way.
 So that effectively removes a family cemetery from the equation.

-In 1840, the last census on which John was recorded, they were living next to Isabella Price - a possible daughter or other close relation to J&M. But Isabella wasn't even buried in a family cemetery, as she was later buried at Bethlehem Cemetery also.
-All of these family lots (Amos, George, Joseph, Isabella) in Lower Young Cane were within a mile or two of Bethlehem, and a couple were within a half mile.
+In 1840, the last census on which John was recorded, they were living next to Isabella Price.
+But Isabella wasn't even buried in a family cemetery, as she was later buried at Bethlehem Cemetery also.
+All of these family lots (Amos, George, Joseph, plus Isabella) in Lower Young Cane were within a mile or two of Bethlehem, and a couple were within a half mile.
 In fact, the lot which was the furthest away was Isabella's lot, but she was later buried at Bethlehem.
+Isabella was not a daughter of John and Margaret, but she was apparently close to them.

 My g-gf was Elijah Patterson (1871-1957).
 He is buried at Bethlehem Cemetery (BC).